 Calistoga Ranch Resort and Spa

 Nestled in its own private canyon, the 157-acre property boasts separate guest lodges and a private lake.
-More refined than rustic, the lodges are well-spaced out and surrounded by magnificent forests of ancient oak and pine.
+More refined than rustic, the lodges are well-spaced out and surrounded by magnificent ancient oak and pine forests.
 Address: 580 Lommel Rd, Calistoga, California.
 Website.

 Wine Tasting Calistoga